The hot list: Where to travel in January

 Average temperature in January: 20°C

-Fun fact: Scottsdale is the city with the highest number of spas per capita in the whole of the United States – so there is no better place to seek a little January wellness than in this sandy swathe of Arizona.
+Fun fact: Scottsdale is home to the highest number of spas per capita in the whole of the United States – so there is no better place to seek a little January wellness than this sandy swathe of Arizona.
 Resetting in warm desert surroundings might just be the perfect antidote to the cold month of January, with temperatures reaching 20°C, while the striking landscapes and clear air makes it one of the best stargazing spots in the world.
-The city is also a haven for golf enthusiasts, home to a number of fairways and courses spanning the cacti-dotted hills of the Sonoran Desert to the lake-fringed rolling green plains in the centre of the city.
+The city is also a haven for golf enthusiasts, boasting fairways and courses spanning the cacti-dotted hills of the Sonoran Desert to the lake-fringed rolling green plains in the centre of the city.

 Where to stay: Boulders Resort and Spa